Prince Joachim of Denmark: Early life

-Prince Joachim was born on 7 June 1969 at Rigshospitalet, part of the Copenhagen University Hospital in Copenhagen.
+Joachim was born on 7 June 1969 at Rigshospitalet, part of the Copenhagen University Hospital in Copenhagen.
 He was christened Joachim Holger Waldemar Christian on 15 July 1969 in Aarhus Cathedral, the first member of the royal family to have been christened outside of Copenhagen.
 His godparents were his maternal aunt, Princess Benedikte of Denmark; his paternal uncle, Jean Baptiste de Laborde de Monpezat; his mother's first cousin, Princess Christina of Sweden; and King Harald V (then Crown Prince of Norway).

-Prince Joachim attended school as a private pupil from 1974 until 1976 at Amalienborg Palace and then from 1976 until 1982 at Krebs' Skole in Copenhagen.
-In the period 1982–1983 the Prince studied as a boarder at École des Roches in Normandy, France.
-In 1986, Prince Joachim graduated from Øregård Gymnasium.
+Joachim attended school as a private pupil from 1974 until 1976 at Amalienborg Palace and then from 1976 until 1982 at Krebs' Skole in Copenhagen.
+In the period 1982–1983 he studied as a boarder at École des Roches in Normandy, France.
+In 1986, Joachim graduated from Øregård Gymnasium.
 In 1993, he completed his studies in agrarian economics at Den Classenske Agerbrugskole Næsgaard.
-The Prince's first language is Danish, but he also speaks French (his father's language), English and German.
+His first language is Danish, but he also speaks French (his father's language), English and German.

 Schackenborg

-In 1993, Prince Joachim took over the estate of Schackenborg Castle in the town of Møgeltønder, in Southern Jutland, having been granted the estate in the will of Count Hans Schack in 1978.
+In 1993, Joachim took over the estate of Schackenborg Castle in the town of Møgeltønder, in Southern Jutland, having been granted the estate in the will of Count Hans Schack in 1978.

 Joachim and his first wife, now the Countess of Frederiksborg, received 13 million DKK collected by the people of Denmark as a national gift, reserved for restoration of the estate.
 The restoration was completed in 1999.
 The couple was divorced in 2005, whereupon Countess Alexandra moved with their two sons to Copenhagen.
-Joachim remained at Schackenborg – from 2007 alongside his second wife – until 2014 when the estate was handed over to the Schackenborg Foundation, which consists of Prince Joachim, Bitten and Mads Clausens foundation, Ole Kirks Foundation, and Ecco Holding.
+Joachim remained at Schackenborg – from 2007 alongside his second wife – until 2014 when the estate was handed over to the Schackenborg Foundation, which consists of Joachim, Bitten and Mads Clausens foundation, Ole Kirks Foundation, and Ecco Holding.
 Joachim, Marie and their children moved from the castle to Klampenborg, north of Copenhagen, but still holiday at the castle.
+In 2023, they sold their home at Klampenborg and purchased a home at Vedbaek.